j3rrywan9/spring-study/docs/mvc.md

 If using XML-based Spring configuration, you should extend directly from `AbstractDispatcherServletInitializer`.

+### Servlet mapping versus request mapping

+The servlet mapping specifies which web container of the Java servlet should be invoked for a given URL.
+It maps the URL patterns to servlets.
+When there is a request from a client, the servlet container decides which servlet it should forward the request to based on the servlet mapping.

+In contrast, request mapping guides the `DispatcherServlet` which controller method it needs to invoke as a response to the request based on the request path.

+### Web application context

+A web application context is an extension of the application context, and is designed to work with the standard servlet context.
+The web application context typically contains frontend related beans such as views and view resolvers, and so on.

+### View resolvers

+A view resolver helps the Dispatcher servlet to identify the views that have to be rendered as a response to a specific web request.

 ## Implementing Controllers

 Controllers provide access to the application behavior that you typically define through a service interface.